nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The SalesList is used to represent every past sales in order to create some statistics and reports.
 This class is only a list of subclasses representing validated carts.

+##### Description

+The Description class is used to keep track of the descriptions for various drugs.
+It is a simple class that can be customised by the user to either store drugs' usages, specific instructions or more.
+It utilises a static map for the association between drug names and their descriptions.
+However, these drugs are not related to the existing drugs in the inventory.

 ##### Vendors

 The VendorsList class and VendorSupplyList class is used to keep track of all information related to the vendors who